amphp/parallel/README.md

 ### Development and Contributing

-Interested in contributing to Icicle?
-Please see our [contributing guidelines](https://github.com/icicleio/icicle/blob/master/CONTRIBUTING.md) in the [Icicle repository](https://github.com/icicleio/icicle).
+Interested in contributing to Amp?
+Please see our [contributing guidelines](https://github.com/icicleio/icicle/blob/master/CONTRIBUTING.md) in the [Amp repository](https://github.com/icicleio/icicle).

 Want to hack on the source?
 A [Vagrant](http://vagrantup.com) box is provided with the repository to give a common development environment for running concurrent threads and processes, and comes with a bunch of handy tools and scripts for testing and experimentation.